sharpzeb/bootcamp/01-Class-Content/11-express/01-Activities/12-StarWars-5/README.md

 ### Bonus

-* Use Insomnia Core to send a POST request to the server you've been provided.
+* Use Postman to send a POST request to the server you've been provided.
 Confirm that your character has been added to the database correctly.